ParkerLab/BMO/README.md

 ```
 * Flags in [brackets] are optional.
 * **`{threads}`** is an integer value for the total number of cores Snakemake is allowed to use. if running on a HPC cluster, then set to 999 or some arbitrarily high value.
 * **`{concurrency}`** is also an integer, and determines the number of maximum I/O intensive jobs to run simultaneously (we recommend starting with 1-3 and keeping an eye on the `%iowait` column of `sar` to see how much your machine can handle).
-Alternatively, the high I/O jobs can be pushed to RAM or to an SSD partition by changing `use_shm: True` in the config file (see details in the next section).
+Alternatively, the high I/O jobs can be pushed to RAM or to an SSD partition by changing `use_shm: True` in the config file (see details in the previous section).
 If using the latter option, then also add `shm_limit={shm_concurrency}` to the `--resources` call above, where `{shm_concurrency}` is an integer for the maximum number of concurring jobs when using the RAM/SSD partition.
 If either `io_limit` or `shm_limit` are not set, then all jobs will be submitted with no regards to maximum concurrency (which should not be an issue if running in a cluster).

 ### 4) Running the example data
 We included some example data at `examples`.
 It consists of a heavily downsampled chromosome 1 of one of the Buenrostro *et al* 2013<sup>[1]</sup> original GM12878 ATAC-seq samples and chromosomes 1 of our CTCF_known2 and ELF1_known1 motif scans.
 The example also includes a config file, which we will use to instruct Snakemake.
 To run the example, execute the code below.